nsaje/dotfiles/docs/conventions/BACKEND.md

+# Backend guidelines

-# The purpose of this document  #
+## The purpose of this document

-This document describes an agreed upon code arhitecture of the Z1 backend.
+This document describes an agreed upon code design of the Z1 backend.
 It defines how should we structure our code and what is expected of it.

 The goal we want to achieve is to make our programming experience better.
 With it we can reduce the risk of project delays, security and performance bugs.
 It also gives programmers more confidence and empoweres them to experiment more.

-# How to participate #
+## How to participate

 When you have an idea or think something should be thought about put it into the trello board [Z1 - core](https://trello.com/b/xR1QXkdg/eng-z1-core) or prepare a pull request to this document.
 Use the trello board also to specify tasks with which we will get to the desired organization.

-# Concepts #
+## Concepts

-## Apps ##
+### Apps

 An **app** encapsulates a larger independent system or a independent view of some dependent system.
 Apps consist of **features** and **common** modules.

-## Features ##
+### Features

 A feature has its own **contextual boundaries** and exposes a **public interface**.
 It should do 1 thing and do it well, so the number of publicly exposed functions should ideally be 1.